madMAx43v3r/mmx-node/docs/pooling_protocol.md

 Returns current partial difficulty.
 If farmer account does not exist yet, it will return a default starting difficulty.

+Will be polled by farmers every 60 sec by default.

 Query parameters:
 - `account`: Farmer account address (payout address)